Brian Quinn (comedian): Tell 'Em Steve-Dave

 Quinn is also a co-host of the podcast Tell 'Em Steve-Dave!, which he hosts with Bryan Johnson and Walt Flanagan.
 The podcast started in February 2010 with Quinn in the role of the off-mic audio engineer, then shortly after as occasional commentator and ultimately co-host.

-The show has won a plethora of awards In 2010, the show won two Podcast Awards, one for People's Choice and the other as Best Comedy.
-That same year the show was named a Best of 2010 audio podcast by iTunes.
-Also Winning the 2012 Stitcher Award for Best Entertainment & Pop Culture, and the 2nd Annual Kevin Allison Excellence in Podcasting Award.
+The show has won a plethora of awards.
+In 2010, the show won two Podcast Awards, one for People's Choice and the other as Best Comedy.
+That same year, the show was named a Best of 2010 audio podcast by iTunes.
+It won the 2012 Stitcher Award for Best Entertainment & Pop Culture, and the 2nd Annual Kevin Allison Excellence in Podcasting Award.

 The Tenderloins Podcast

 The group began hosting a podcast in April 2012.
 It is available on their official website and iTunes.

 What Say You?

 What Say You?, an occasional podcast hosted by Sal Vulcano and Quinn, was named Best New Show at the 2013 Stitcher Awards.
-The increased popularity of What Say You sparked a friendly competition among the comedians, spurring Joe Gatto and James Murray to release their own Tenderloins podcast without the other two members.
+The increased popularity of What Say You? sparked a friendly competition among the comedians, spurring Joe Gatto and James Murray to release their own Tenderloins podcast without the other two members.
 In 2015, What Say You? was nominated for the Comedy, Entertainment, and Best Produced Podcast Awards at the 10th Annual Podcast Awards.
 Vulcano and Quinn have stated that the podcast is their own side project, not a replacement of The Tenderloins Podcast.
 The group explained that it was difficult to coordinate the schedules of all four members outside of work, making it challenging to produce their troupe's official podcast with any regularity.